Cognigy/Documentation/docs/en/docs/live-agent/profile-settings.md

 ## User Profile data

 In this section, the user profile data can be changed.
-Currently, user can customize the profile image and the display name.
+Currently, users can customize the profile image and the display name.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-profile-settings-profile.png" width="100%" alt="Live Agent Profile Profile " />